-Peru's ex-president Fujimori asks for forgiveness: video
+Peru's ex-president Fujimori asks for forgiveness: Video

-Lima, Dec 26 (AFP) Peru's ailing ex-president Alberto Fujimori today asked the public for forgiveness, two days after receiving a controversial pardon from the country's current leader.
+LIMA: Peru's ailing ex-president Alberto Fujimori on Tuesday asked the public for forgiveness, two days after receiving a controversial pardon from the country's current leader.

 "I am aware that the results of my government were well received on one side, but I admit that I have let down other compatriots, and I ask them to forgive me with all my heart," Fujimori said in a Facebook video filmed from his hospital bed.